flaviofukabori/webapp-nltk-nlp/README.md

 ## Demo <a name="demo"></a>

-A demo of this web application hosted on Heroku is available [here](https://flask-plotly-accommodation.herokuapp.com/).
+TODO: A demo is not available yet.
+Once available link will be **here**

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>